vaibhav-hexa/hpc/README.md

 # HPC
 HPC codes using OpenMP and MPI

-Source codes of interesting problems solved using parallelization methods
+Sources of problems solved using parallelization methods